Encoding

 0xE0 to 0xEF

-1. If byte is 0xE0, set UTF-8 lower boundary to 0xA0.
+1. If byte is 0xE0, then set UTF-8 lower boundary to 0xA0.

-2. If byte is 0xED, set UTF-8 upper boundary to 0x9F.
+2. If byte is 0xED, then set UTF-8 upper boundary to 0x9F.

 3. Set UTF-8 bytes needed to 2.